VNAPNIC/Flutter_Clean_Architecture/README.md

      * When extending, you will have to override func initRoute, here you will define your routes.
      * A feature may have multiple routes with different input arguments.
      * Make sure that the ID of each route in your project is unique.
-##### 2. manifest - (lib / config / src / route /  manifest)
+##### 2. manifest - (`lib/config/src/route/manifest`)
      *  To add a route to the project you just need to declare in the func generateRoute.
 Each route will be provided with a func build, you must call it in the func generateRoute of manifest to register.
 ### Network.
      * Project can use retrofit to work with the alternative network for http.
      * Retrofit is pre-installed in the ApiModule class.
 You can customize it here
-     * All interceptors are defined in the lib / config / src / interceptor class
+     * All interceptors are defined in the lib/config/src/interceptor class
-     * To work with Certificate, please refer to the lib / config / src / http_overrides.dart class, with the default the project accept badCertificate
+     * To work with Certificate, please refer to the lib/config/src/http_overrides.dart class, with the default the project accept badCertificate

 ### Development environment settings.
      * All flavor environments are installed in the /lib/config/src/buid_config.dart class.